May 16, 2023

 Having a significant allergy to a food or medication does not necessarily mean that you are at higher risk for an allergic reaction to the COVID vaccine.
 For individuals who have serious allergies, please consult with your doctor.

 How much will the vaccine cost?

-If you have Medicaid, Medicare, or the UH gold or purple card or if you are uninsured, there will be no cost to you.
+If you have Medicaid, Medicare, or the UH blue or yellow card or if you are uninsured, there will be no cost to you.
 Most private insurance carriers are covering the COVID administrative fee with no cost to consumers.
 To confirm you should check with your insurance company first.

 Should I take anything like Tylenol or ibuprofen before getting the vaccine dose?